Indonesian prosecutors seek suspended jail term for Jakarta governor

-WASHINGTON The latest detention of a U.S. citizen by North Korea, the fourth in recent history, is "concerning," a White House spokesman said on Monday

-JAKARTA Indonesian prosecutors on Thursday recommended a one-year suspended jail sentence for Jakarta's Christian governor in his blasphemy trial, which has been seen as a test of the Muslim-majority nation's religious tolerance.
+JAKARTA (Reuters) - Indonesian prosecutors on Thursday recommended a one-year suspended jail sentence for Jakarta's Christian governor in his blasphemy trial, which has been seen as a test of the Muslim-majority nation's religious tolerance.

 The call for a relatively light sentence came as Jakarta Governor Basuki Tjahaja Purnama, 50, was heading for defeat in Wednesday's election against his Muslim opponent Anies Baswedan.
 The religiously charged campaign saw mass Islamist-led protests against the incumbent for allegedly insulting Islam.